East Yorkshire (bus company): Deregulation

-By the turn of the decade, the company had made a significant number of acquisitions: Connor & Graham of Easington (1993), Hart Coaches of Stockton-on-Tees (1995), former GM Buses coaching arm Charterplan (1996), Hollings Coaches of North Shields (1996), Armstrong Galley (1997) and Kingstonian Travel Services (1997).
+By the turn of the decade, the company had made a significant number of acquisitions: Connor & Graham of Easington (1993), Hart Coaches of Stockton-on-Tees (1995), former GM Buses coaching arm Charterplan (1996), Hollings Coaches of North Shields (1996), former Busways Travel Services coach operator Armstrong Galley (1997), and former KHCT coaching subsidiary Kingstonian Travel Services (1997).

 In January 2004, the company proceeded with a second out-of-area acquisition, with the purchase of Whittle Coach & Bus of Kidderminster.
 In December 2014, the coach operation was sold to Johnsons Coach & Bus Travel.

 In March 2009, the company purchased the Hull-based operations of Veolia Transport.
 The sale saw all driving and engineering staff transferred to East Yorkshire Motor Services, along with services and nine vehicles.

 In May 2014, the company's Driffield depot was closed, with most staff, services and vehicles reallocated to nearby depots.
 In the same month, the company commenced commercial operation of the Moors Explorer ME1 service, which replaced the former Moorsbus M13 and M14 services.
 The service operates on Sunday and bank holidays between May and August, running between Hessle, Hull, Beverley and Danby via Malton and Pickering – closely following the route of the former services.

 In May 2015, East Yorkshire Motor Services was the first operator in the United Kingdom to take delivery of the MCV EvoSeti.
 Following further deliveries in January 2017 and September 2017, an additional eighteen vehicles were added to the fleet.

 In May 2018, the company's Hornsea depot was closed, with the depot's 27 drivers and engineers offered roles elsewhere in the company.
 The following year, it was announced that the company's Beverley depot was to be closed, with operations relocated to Hull.

-Out-of-area acquisitions
+EYMS Group acquisitions

 Finglands Coachways

 The company's first out-of-area expansion was in early 1992, following the purchase of Finglands Coachways of Rusholme.
-In October 1995, the original operation of Stagecoach Manchester was also purchased.
+In October 1995, the original Stagecoach Manchester operation, then a subsidiary of Stagecoach Ribble operating 13 buses primarily on route 192, was also purchased.

 In August 2013, FirstGroup announced that subject to regulatory approval by the Office of Fair Trading, it had agreed to purchase the bus operations of Finglands Coachways.
 The sale included the lease of the company's depot in Rusholme, as well as routes, and approximately 100 members of staff – but no vehicles.
 The deal was approved in January 2014, with First Greater Manchester taking over on operations in February 2014.

 In October 2013, East Yorkshire Motor Services sold the Finglands Coachways coach charter business to Bullocks Coaches.